akolman/EggDotNet/README.md

 # EggDotNet ![pipeline badge](https://github.com/akolman/EggDotNet/actions/workflows/ci.yml/badge.svg)

 ## A decompression library for the Egg file format.
-Supports both ALZ and EGG formats, with limitations (see wiki) as well as encryption and split archives.
+Supports both ALZ and EGG formats, with limitations (see wiki) as well as encrypted and split archives.

 ### What is Egg?
-The [EGG file format](https://en.wikipedia.org/wiki/EGG_(file_format)) is an archive/compression format developed by [ESTSoft](https://en.wikipedia.org/wiki/ESTsoft).
+The EGG file format is an archive/file compression format developed by [ESTSoft](https://en.wikipedia.org/wiki/ESTsoft).
 It is similar to the ZIP format, but supported certain features (e.g. Unicode filenames, split volumes) earlier than ZIP.
 It is still in use today, but unless you live in South Korea you probably haven't heard of it.
 ALZ/EGG files are authored using [ALZip](https://en.wikipedia.org/wiki/ALZip) on Windows.

 ## Usage